 In the “other” screen five fields are included: control method, remarks (includes a description of the incident, data quality (includes an evaluation of the source data quality), last revision date and references.

 The overall offshore drilling and production exposure data for the US GoM OCS, Norwegian, and UK waters is covered from 1 January 1980.
-In addition drilling exposure data for the Dutch Continental Shelf, the east Coast of Canada, Australian waters, Danish waters and the US OCS Pacific are included.
+In addition, drilling exposure data for the Dutch Continental Shelf, the east Coast of Canada, Australian waters, Danish waters, Brazilian waters, and the US OCS Pacific are included.

 Search possibilities and reporting facilities